“Sometimes you will never know the value of a moment until it becomes a memory.” – Dr. Seuss

 - And so on

 You may want to set up individual sections for each category, to make it quicker to locate a certain photo when wanted.
-For a more extensive or elaborate book, you can make use of this template, selecting which pages you want to include that will be most helpful for your senior loved one.
+For a more extensive or elaborate memory book for Alzheimer’s patients, you can make use of this template, selecting which pages you want to include that will be most helpful for your senior loved one.

 For more creative Alzheimer’s care tips and resources, call Midnight Sun Home Care at (907) 677-7890.
 We’re also pleased to offer a free in-home consultation to share how we can help with the specific challenges your senior loved one is facing.
 Our specially trained, compassionate dementia caregivers can: